-Since the culmination of film in the late 20th century, the portrayal of black Americans has only recently branched outside of demeaning stereotypes as a result of a higher population of black people in the film and television industry.
 Post-racial films strive for the image of a non-racist, egalitarian American society through inspiring stories involving characters of color usually overcoming their circumstances.
 Yet, even in these storylines characters of color are still confined by damaging stereotypes that stem from more racist origins.
-During the 19th and 20th centuries, one stereotype of African-Americans characterized them as mentally inferior, lazy, and content with enslaved life, coined the ‘Sambo.’
+Since the culmination of film in the late 20th century, the portrayal of black Americans has only recently branched outside of demeaning stereotypes as a result of a higher population of black people in the film and television industry.
+According to Ward (2015), a largely reproduced stereotype of African-Americans characterized them as mentally inferior, lazy, and content with enslaved life, coined the ‘Sambo.’
 Black men also were portrayed as hypersexual, dangerous, and most likely to take advantage of white women—‘bucks’—an image that stems from the fear of interracial marriage.
 Black women were frequently depicted through the “mammy” character—in which she dutifully served her white masters by willingly caring for their white children (Ward 2015).
 These warped stereotypes based in overt racism and slavery soon evolved with the abolishment of slavery and the steadily increasing involvement of black Americans into everyday society.

 Commonly seen in today’s media images, the welfare queen and the hypersexualized black man remain some of the most damaging.
 The welfare queen developed with the increase in poverty and single mothers in black communities, during which many black families relied on government aid.
 This real, institutional problem somehow was manipulated into this archetype of the single black mother stuck in an “impoverished mindset” who depends on solely a welfare check and is purposefully unemployed (Ward 2015).
 The hypersexual black male has evolved from the buck, which relates to the slave master belief that black people are not fully human.
 Paired with the stigma around black male genitalia, this stereotype is one of the most pervasive in our society.